 - Photos and video of the scene and the damage to the vehicles

 - The other driver’s information (name, contact information, license number, tag number, and insurance provider/policy number/phone number)

-- Eyewitness statements, names, and contact information (it may be best to just forward this information to your attorney as he will be better equipped to ask the right types of questions and it will allow you to focus on healing)
+- Eyewitness statements, names, and contact information (it may be best to just forward this information to your car accident lawyer in Atlanta, GA as he will be better equipped to ask the right types of questions and it will allow you to focus on healing)